ChesterNyk/Login-Application-FE/README.md

 ## Room For Improvement / Future Features
 Below are some ways that this app can be improved upon!
 Here is a list of some ideas for future improvements:
+- Using useAuth & AuthProvider to handle all authentication
+- Add more features like edit profile, delete account, create account
+- Add session timeout to logout user after a certain time

 ## Author
 - Name : Chester Ng